Does “Stretching” Really Work?

 Still, many of us think we can outsmart our bodies.
 (Think starvation diets) We can’t really trick the nervous system into allowing us to do something we have never done, or have not done in years.

 You cannot expect that performing a few quick stretches at the gym on Tuesdays will undo all the time that is spent sitting with bad posture.
+You need regular stretching.

 When we invest more time in doing what we choose, the neuromuscular system will give us, right back, what it thinks we want, whether that be practicing ballet 6 hours a day or sitting in a chair for 8.

 It means that we need to stop thinking that our brains know what is best for our neuromuscular system, which operates at a completely different level than our cognitive processes.
 It does not care about schedules, classes, and compartmentalization.
-It will let us move, when we first choose to MOVE.
+It will let us move when we first choose to MOVE.
 Often.

-It means that “stretching” (which is beginning to sound to me like a medieval torture technique than something natural or healthy) is actually about exploration, moderation, and about gradually “remodeling” ourselves at the cellular level.
+It means that “stretching” (which is beginning to sound to me like a medieval torture technique than something natural or healthy) is actually about exploration, moderation, and gradually “remodeling” ourselves at the cellular level.